cocos-creator/docs-3d-deprecated/en/editor/assets/index.md

 # Explorer

 The **Asset Manager** panel is an important tool used to access and manage project assets.
-When starting a game, **importing assets** is usually a necessary step.
+When starting to make a game, **importing assets** is usually a necessary step.
 You can use the __Hello World__ template project as a starting point when creating a new project.
 After you create and open a new project, various types of assets are visible in the **Explorer** panel.

   ![Panel Overview](img/thumb.gif)